top of page

 For Lymies, this can be a very useful tool that can help manage your time more wisely.
 I knew about Spoon Theory, but for the longest time it didn’t click.
 I couldn’t figure out why I would wake up feeling fine, sing my way through the shower, get ready to head out, then all of a sudden I felt sick and exhausted.
 I blamed myself – I thought I was subconsciously making excuses not to leave the house!
 Finally I realized that showering, especially washing my hair, took all my morning spoons.
 Simple (if stinky) solution: I don’t shower if I have to go somewhere, or do it the night before.
 The exhaustion makes a good bedtime routine.
 Now I can leave the house when I need to, and not feel guilty about my fatigue.

 Understanding Spoon Theory is really important for others to understand the Lymie way of life.
-If you are sensitive to it, hopefully you will make fewer demeaning comments like, “Just get out and you’ll feel better!” or “Have some coffee and wake up!” or even think twice before saying, “Yeah, I’m tired too.
-So what?”
+If you are sensitive to it, hopefully you will make fewer demeaning comments like, “Have you tried yoga?" and be less pushy and ambitious with group plans.
+Lower your expectations and the responsibilities you place on a Spoonie - you never know how many spoons are left in their drawer.
 Also, if everyone was aware of this, we wouldn’t have to use our precious spoons explaining our precious spoons.

 May is Lyme Disease Awareness month, so I purposely allotted some spoons for research, writing, and sharing important information.
 I’m also moving next week, which means borrowing spoons against the entire month.
 Be kind to me :-)